Kala, 26, is part of a new generation carrying Himalayan nettle weaving forward with quiet precision.

 Through Kala, Himalayan nettle is not only preserved.
 It continues.

 Over time, she came to understand the balance between fibre, tension, and pattern.
 Her work is rooted in family knowledge, yet shaped by her own growing confidence as an artisan.
+Today, she is able to weave most of the traditional patterns used in Allo garments and shawls.

 There is a softness in her weaving, but also structure.
 A sense of youth, but also respect.
 Every piece reflects a craft that is not standing still, but continuing with grace.